 She just didn't know who.

-Charlie had taken her hand into his own, squeezing it tightly.
+Charlie took her hand into his own, squeezing it tightly.

-"Jacob Black was killed in a car accident this morning," Bill finished.
+"Jacob was killed in a car accident this morning," Bill finished.

-Bella said nothing.
-Made no noise.
-Her throat contracted, trying to swallow, but couldn't, not quite.
-She instead asked, with as much of a voice as she could, "does Billy...does Billy know?"
+Bella said nothing and made no noise.
+Her throat contracted as she tried to swallow but couldn't.
+Instead, she asked, with as much of a voice as she could, "Does Billy...does Billy know?"

 She couldn't let the grief take hold just yet.
 No. So she kept breathing, one hand on the swell of her abdomen, feeling the soft movement of the baby shifting inside her.

-Bill looked at Charlie, his eyebrows up.
-Charlie nodded, and Bill stood.
+Bill looked at Charlie, his eyebrows raised.
+Charlie nodded and Bill stood.
 "I'm sorry, Bella," he said, and turned to go, his exit as quiet as his entrance.